mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/i-web-display-file-provider.md

 ---
 title: IWebDisplayFileProvider interface
-description: Web Display File Provider Interface.
-It contains methods to handle all Input and Output operations on the file.
+description: "Web Display File Provider Interface.
+It contains methods to handle all Input and Output operations on the file. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Web Display File Provider Interface.
 It contains methods to handle all Input and Output operations on the file.